Ted Sablay: Early life

 Sablay was born in 1976 in Fond du Lac, Wisconsin, the son of Nonito Sablay, a physician, and Maureen Sablay, a nurse and homemaker.
 His father also played piano and while his mother and siblings loved pop music.
 Sablay studied classical piano for four years as a child and switched to guitar at age 12.
 As a teenager, Sablay became interested in live music after seeing concerts by INXS, Steve Winwood, David Bowie and Tom Petty and the Heartbreakers and decided to become a performer after seeing U2 and Paul McCartney.
 Educated at the University of Nevada Las Vegas, Sablay played in various local bands while in college during the 1990s, including Attaboy Skip with Killers drummer Ronnie Vannucci and Neon Trees bassist Branden Campbell and Expert On October with Vannucci and fellow Killers touring guitarist Taylor Milne.
 Sablay graduated from UNLV with a dual B.A. in Anthropology and Asian Studies and master's degree in accounting.

 Music career

 The Killers

 Sablay played piano on "Romeo and Juliet" on the band's compilation album Sawdust, engineered sessions for the Killers' 2008 album Day & Age, worked as a music consultant on Flamingo, the 2010 solo album by Killers singer Brandon Flowers, and played lead guitar on "Dustland," the 2021 Killers collaboration with Bruce Springsteen.

 Sablay contributed bass to Vannucci's side project Big Talk and Flowers' second solo album, The Desired Effect.
 In 2017, Sablay was picked to fill in for Dave Keuning on lead guitar during live dates supporting the Killers' album, Wonderful Wonderful.
 In 2022, Sablay became The Killers music director, supervising musical arrangements for live concerts.
-He currently switches between lead and rhythm guitar during Killers concerts.
+He currently switches between lead and rhythm guitar during Killers concerts when the band's main guitarist Dave Keuning is absent.